bvermersch/bvermersch.github.io/index.md

 ## <a name="highlights"> </a> News

+-*2021.10: Offer for a Master 2's internship:*<br/> [Measurement of the quantum Fisher information in quantum computers](https://lpmmc.cnrs.fr/spip.php?article699)

+-*2021.10: Matteo Votto starts his PhD on entanglement dynamics in quantum computers, and Lata Joshi starts her post-doc in Innsbruck.*

 -*2021.06: Our paper on measuring on Entanglement Hamiltonian Tomography has been published in Nature Physics*<br/>
 [Link to the paper](https://www.nature.com/articles/s41567-021-01260-w) [Press release](https://iqoqi.at/en/current/news/789-quantum-simulation-measurement-of-entanglement-made-easier)